Vegan Savory Squash Stew…

 - Precook rice and set aside.

-- Roast squashes and sweet potato at 425*F for 55 minutes in oven.
+- Roast squashes and sweet potato at 425 degrees F for 55 minutes in oven.
 Set aside and let cool.
 (Note-keep the skin on the squashes and sweet potato and discard the inner seeds before roasting.)

 - In a large stove top pot, add the canola oil and set to low heat.